NickAnthony/UdacityFullStackWebCourse-Capstone/README.md

 All tests will run with the default executive director token above.
 If more than 50% of the tests are failing with 401, then it is likely the the JWTs have expired.

+### Live test: test_heroku_app.py

+Because there is no front end, I wrote this script to test out the endpoints live on heroku!

+`python test_heroku_app.py --help`

+The script will run queries against the live heroku application!
+You can try a couple pre-populated movies and actors.

 ## Python Code Style